Show/hide contentOpenClose All

 Curricular information is subject to change

-• Allow students to connect theoretical debates on gender with real-world political issues and policymaking, focusing on comparing different countries.
+• Allow students to connect theoretical debates on gender and politics with real-world political issues & policymaking, focusing on comparing different countries.

 • Develop students’ independent research capabilities.